 Humanistic Mormonism teaches that the democratic ideal of governance is best where all people have an opportunity to engage in a democratic vote and where universal human rights are protected and guaranteed.

 The Society for Humanistic Mormonism has a distinct religious history and is the first official religious institution of its kind and is organized as a world religion separate from any other Mormon denomination and represents the philosophy and teachings of Humanistic Mormonism.
-Seeing that there was no such religion or institution to meet the needs of Humanistic Mormons the Society was founded on September 15, 2010 by a small group of Mormon atheists, agnostics, and pandeists and was officially incorporated on February 08, 2013 as a Mormon denomination.
+Seeing that there was no such religion or institution to meet the needs of Humanistic Mormons the Society was founded on September 15, 2010 by a small group of Mormon atheists and Mormon agnostics and was officially incorporated on February 08, 2013 as a Mormon denomination.
 Our religious literature known as "the scriptures" include such words of wisdom from The Book of Reason: Another Testament of Science and The 13 Articles of Reason of Humanistic Mormonism which guide Humanistic Mormons in their walk after peace, reason, and compassion in a troubled and superstitious world.

 The Society for Humanistic Mormonism mobilizes people to celebrate Mormon identity and culture consistent with a humanistic philosophy of life independent of a supernatural authority.
 As the central body for the Humanistic Mormon Movement in the world, the Society assists in organizing and supporting congregations and in providing a worldwide voice for its members.
 Humanistic Mormonism can be classified as a religion, both as a form of religious humanism, as well as being classified as a form of religious transhumanism; which maintains its cultural Mormon identity.

-The Society for Humanistic Mormonism is similar to Unitarian Universalism (inasmuch as we accept all religious or non-religious identities/memberships) and The Society for Humanistic Judaism (which sees religion as something more than a belief in the supernatural but a tie to a person's history, culture, and the future of a group of people as its core identity).
+The Society for Humanistic Mormonism is similar to Unitarian Universalism (as a form of religious humanism) and The Society for Humanistic Judaism (which sees religion as something more than a belief in the supernatural but a tie to a person's history, culture, and the future of a group of people as its core identity).
 So it is with The Society for Humanistic Mormonism as it is tied to a culture, a history, and a connection to the Mormon people.
 Humanistic Mormonism also shares many similarities with Buddhist humanism, especially with regard to its free-thought position as well as its focus on ending human suffering, engaging in daily meditation services, and developing mindfulness and compassion for all beings.
 Humanistic Mormonism is a religion but as far as personal interpretations go it is similar to Ethical Culture which can be "religious to those who are religiously minded, and merely ethical to those who are not so minded."
 Humanistic Mormonism also shares similarities with both Humanistic Stoicism with its focus on reason and overcoming destructive emotions and Humanistic Epicureanism with its focus on the pursuit of happiness, freedom from pain, and developing friendships.

 The Society for Humanistic Mormonism is officially incorporated as a world religion which welcomes both religious and secular Mormons or Ex-Mormon humanists (of the Mormon theological diaspora who have been excluded from Mormonism unjustly by less enlightened Mormon denominations who teach irrationalism, censorship of history, and superstition).
 All rational beings are welcome including other faiths and secular beliefs who wish to worship with us; as the foundation of this Society is built upon religious pluralism and freedom of belief and freedom of disbelief.

 We believe that the words of Carl Sagan apply to the Society for Humanistic Mormonism as well as the following quote from Humanist I: